How Does Ultrasonic Fuel Injector Cleaning Really Work?

 Over time its nozzle, nozzle needle, and armature get contaminated which affects the pressure and supply of fuel to the engine severely.
 As an overall result, the performance of the engine gets reduced.

-Continually using a low-grade contaminated fuel with additives can even corrode and rust your vehicle’s fuel system, which can further cause major problems down the road.
+Continually using low-grade contaminated fuel with additives can even corrode and rust your vehicle’s fuel system, which can further cause major problems down the road.

 Clogged Fuel Injector Symptoms